doctrine/dbal/UPGRADE.md

 2. The following keys of the above `$parameters` parameter are no longer optional: `primary`, `indexes`, `uniqueConstraints`, `foreignKeys`.
 3. The type of the `name` key of the `ColumnProperties` array has been changed from `string` to `UnqualifiedName`.
+4. The `AbstractPlatform::getColumnDeclarationSQL()` method no longer accepts the column name as its first parameter `$name`.
+The column name is sourced from the `$column` parameter.

 Additionally, the column names of the primary key index are no longer deduplicated.